openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 ### Parameter 113: Luminance Threshold

 Luminance Threshold
-Set the threshold of the luminance for your sensor

-1 = 1 unit lux, 2 = 2 unit lux
+<p&gtSet the threshold of the luminance for your sensor</p&gt <p&gt1 = 1 unit lux, 2 = 2 unit lux</p&gt
 Values in the range 1 to 65528 may be set.

 The manufacturer defined default value is ```150```.